 Table 2 - MHR property locations by region.
 Source: millenniumhotels.com

-My Millennium (the new Millennium hotel loyalty program, replacing the Millennium and Copthorne Loyalty Club) was launched in March this year (2019).
+My Millennium (the new loyalty program of the Millennium hotel chain, replacing the Millennium and Copthorne Loyalty Club) was launched in March 2019.
 Compared to its predecessor, the programme has been significantly revamped - both simplified and enhanced.
 Lifestyle rewards have been included (shopping vouchers for Marks & Spencer, experiences with Chelsea Football club).

-The first interesting fact about the new program is that it is a single tiered rewards program.
-Folk are either non-members, or they all
+The first interesting fact about the new loyalty scheme is that it has a single tier membership.
+Folk are either non-members, or they

 All members receive the following benefits during stays as a Millennium guest.

 - 10% off the published room-rate.
 The member exclusive rate aims to be better than through any other channels.